-Cash and Investments - Cash and investments are cash equivalents consisting of United States Treasury bills, money market mutual funds, certificates of deposit and guaranteed investment contracts ("GICs"), which are carried at cost and approximate market.
+Investments - Investments consist of certificates of deposit and guaranteed investment contracts ("GICs"), which are carried at cost and approximate fair value.
 ISM is restricted to investments that meet the rating requirements per the bond indenture for all funds held within the trust.
-At June 30, 2010 and 2009, all investments were money market funds, certificates of deposit and GICs.
+At June 30, 2011 and 2010, all investments were money market funds, certificates of deposit and GICs.
 All cash and investments whose proceeds are designated for the payment of arbitrage rebate liabilities are classified as designated cash and investments (see Note 4).